No, ISyE does not allow double Master degrees.

 Yes, students with GRA/GTA must be enrolled as a full-time student (12+ credit hours).
 See here for GRA/GTA policies: http://www.policylibrary.gatech.edu/student-affairs/graduate-student-enrollment-and-employment.

-Students who seek the change degree programs will not be considered or granted admission into the new program before they have completed at least one full semester at Georgia Tech.
+Students who wish to change degree programs will not be considered or granted admission into the new program before they have completed at least one full semester at Georgia Tech.
 Students seeking to change primary or secondary degree programs must submit an application to the ISyE Graduate Programs Manager at least four (4) weeks prior to the semester for which the change is sought.

 Current Georgia Tech MS students may apply to change their major program into MSCSE-ISyE, MSHS, MSIE, MSOR, or MSSTATS-ISyE by submitting an updated CV, a statement of purpose, and at least two (2) recommendation letters from Georgia Tech faculty.
 These materials can be submitted directly to the ISyE Graduate Programs Manager for approval by the Faculty Lead Advisor of the ISyE degree program sought, the Director of MS Programs, and the Associate Chair for Graduate Studies.